Quantum Fluctuations in Electrical Multiport Linear Systems: Abstract

 \section{Abstract}

-We present an extension of the classical Nyquist-Thevenin theorem for multiport classical electrical networks by Twiss~\cite{Twiss:1955} to the quantum case.
-Conversely, we extend the quantum fluctuation-dissipation result~\cite{CaldeiraLeggett:1983a,Devoret:1997,Vool:2017} for one port electrical systems to the multiport case, both reciprocal and nonreciprocal.
+We present an extension of the classical Johnson-Nyquist theorem for multiport classical electrical passive linear networks by [Twiss, J. Appl.
+Phys. {\bf 26}, 599 (1955)] to the quantum case.
+Conversely, we extend the quantum fluctuation-dissipation result for one port electrical systems to the multiport case, both reciprocal and nonreciprocal, performing a detailed quantum analysis of the canonical Foster lossless immitance expansions.
 Our results are extended to lossy systems by depicting resistive components as continuous limits of purely lossless lumped-element networks.
 Simple circuit examples are analyzed, including a linear system lacking a direct impedance representation.